 Since strawberries are still a few weeks away for us, I am gilding the coconut ice cream lily with caramelized pineapple, which is simply and swiftly made, providing a tangy counterpoint to coconut ice cream’s rich goodness.
 Toasted coconut on top, since I had it handy.
 That’s sweetened shredded coconut, tossed in a medium-hot skillet, no oil no butter no nothing, just tossed in the heat until it browns and crisps up to a lovely tan-brown crunchiness.
 Now to the recipes:

-2 ½ cups fresh pineapple chunks, drained well (canned would work, too)
+- 2 ½ cups fresh pineapple chunks, drained well (canned would work also)

 - ½ cup brown sugar (light or dark)

 - In a heavy saucepan, combine coconut milk, sugar and salt.
 Place over medium-high heat and bring to a boil, stirring often to dissolve sugar and salt.
 Remove from heat and pour into a bowl.